NUISANCEMC/HEPData/README.md

 * [✅] Each table corresponding to a cross section measurement should include one `CrossSectionUnits` qualifier.
 See [Cross Section Units](#cross-section-units)
 * [✅] Measurements that include a covariance estimate must include a `Covariance` qualifier.
 See [Errors](#errors).

-# HepData Records
+# HEPData Records

-The top level data structure for a HepData submission is called a Record.
+The top level data structure for a HEPData submission is called a Record.
 It can be referenced by a unique Id number.
-This document will not unneccessarily detail the HepData format as it is authoratatively documented elsewhere.
+This document will not unneccessarily detail the HEPData format as it is authoratatively documented elsewhere.
 Records are described by one or more `YAML` files and can contain additional files in a range of format as additional resources.

 ## Tables

-A HepData Table broadly corresponds to a set of axes (Independent Variables) and measurements or predictions over those axes (Dependent Variables).
+A HEPData Table broadly corresponds to a set of axes (Independent Variables) and measurements or predictions over those axes (Dependent Variables).

 ### Qualifiers

-HepData Qualifiers are Key-Value pairs attached to a table as metadata.
+HEPData Qualifiers are Key-Value pairs attached to a table as metadata.
 These conventions describe a number of Qualifiers that may or must be present for a table to be compliant and automatically consumeable by NUISANCE.

 ### Types

 While many important features of a measurement can be guessed from the data and metadata contained within a table, it is useful to define a set of Types that can be used as _hints_ as to how to construct a prediction of a measurement and make comparisons to the data.
-For each HepData Table one `MeasurementType` Qualifer may optionally exist.
+For each HEPData Table one `MeasurementType` Qualifer may optionally exist.
 If no `MeasurementType` is specified, then the measurement type will default to `FluxAveragedDifferentialCrossSection` Type, which covers the vast majority of published data.

 The current list of implemented Types are detailed below, any table that declares and implements one of these Types should be automatically consumeable by NUISANCE: